Nogales High School (Arizona)

-Nogales High School is a high school in Nogales, Arizona under the jurisdiction of the Nogales Unified School District.
+Nogales High School is a high school in Nogales, Arizona, US, under the jurisdiction of the Nogales Unified School District.

 History

 The old Nogales High School building from 1917 is listed on the National Register of Historic Places.
 It was designed by the firm of William Redding & Son.
 A centennial celebration for the school was held at it.

 Academics

 Nogales High School offers an Honors Curriculum that includes Advanced Placement (AP) courses, as well as the IB Diploma Programme.

 Demographics

 The demographic breakdown of the 1,714 students enrolled in 2013-14 was: